TUM-DSE/uCache/README.md

 The server should also include a spare NVMe SSD (capacity >=1.5TiB) that can be overwritten.
 The experiments presented in the paper use a PCI 5.0 SSD, the [KIOXIA CM-7](https://europe.kioxia.com/en-europe/business/ssd/enterprise-ssd/cm7-r.html).

+- Cloning this repository:
+As the repository contains several layer of submodules, we recommend to clone this repository using the `--recursive` flag.
+For example, you may clone with `git clone git@github.com:TUM-DSE/uCache.git ae_ucache --recursive`

 ### Using your own machine

 #### 1. Nix